-One of the first things I do once hitting the ground running in any new city is exploring the best coffee shops.
-I was more than pleasantly surprised to find some of the best coffee shops in Bucharest!
-So get ready to sip the tastiest coffee in Bucharest that is a delight for the taste buds!
+One of the first things I do once hitting the ground running in any new city is discovering where the perfect cup of coffee is.
+I was more than pleasantly surprised to find so many options to rank as one of the best coffee shops in Bucharest.
+So, get ready to sip the tastiest coffee in Bucharest that is a delight for the taste buds!

 Best Coffee In Bucharest